Ohio English Language Proficiency Assessment (OELPA) FAQ

 A test administrator must meet the following criteria to administer the OELPA:

-• Hold a current license, certificate or permit issued by the Ohio Department of Education.
+- Hold a current license, certificate, permit, or registration issued by the Ohio Department of Education and Workforce and the Ohio State Board of Education.

 Back to Top